What is a Polyculture?

 You will need:

-Step 3: Cook the pears.
-If you want to prevent darkening, dip pears in lemon juice or citric acid.
-I don’t mind the darker color, so I skip this step.
-When cooking I used my smaller pan that the colander fits into.
-This allows me to simply remove the pears, without having to fish them out of the water.
-Cook until the pears are soft and mushy.
-This is about 5 minutes.
+To prevent the pears from darkening, you can dip them in lemon juice or citric acid.
+Personally, I don't mind the darker color, so I skip this step.
+Place the pears in a stock pot that fits your colander for easy removal.
+Cook until the pears are soft and mushy, which usually takes about 5 minutes.

-Step 4: Puree the pears by running them through the kitchen aid sieve, or using an immersion blender if you peeled and cord the pears.
-You could also use a food processor or blender
+Run the cooked pears through your kitchen aid sieve or use an immersion blender if you've peeled and cored them.
+You could also use a food processor or blender.
+The goal is to achieve a smooth, consistent texture.

 Any more white than this and you are loosing to much of the pear.
 Cook them a little longer to soften them.
 Peal and core should be the main thing you see coming out this end.

-Step 9.
-Place jars (pint or quart) in a hot water bath.
-Wait for boiling and then set the timer for 20 minutes.
+Place the jars, pint or quart, in a hot water bath and wait for the water to boil.
+Once boiling, set the timer for 20 minutes.

-Step 10.
-Remove jars from the hot water bath and allow to cool completely.
-Check the lids to make sure the jars are sealed.
-Remove rings, label and store.
-For one time use lids, the bubble should be down and not pop up.
-For reusable lids, gently pick them up by the lid (it's terrifying the first few times), if the lid holds, the seal is good.
+Remove the jars from the hot water bath and allow them to cool completely.
+Check the lids to ensure the jars are sealed.
+Remove the rings, label the jars, and store them.
+For one-time-use lids, the bubble should be down and not pop up.
+For reusable lids, gently lift them by the lid to check the seal.

 How to dehydrate apples